facebook

 Roller size

-The width of the roller varies according to the surface to be treated.
+The width of the roller varies depending on the surface to be treated.
 For large surfaces such as parquet floors, 18 or 25 centimetre rollers are generally preferred.
-For precision work on furniture or smaller items, rollers between 4 and 11 centimetres offer better manoeuvrability.
+For precision work on furniture or smaller items, 4 to 11 centimetre rollers offer better manoeuvrability.

 Bristle length

-The thickness of the bristles on a roller generally varies from 5 to 30 millimetres.
+The thickness of a roller's bristles generally varies from 5 to 30 millimetres.
 The choice depends on the texture of the surface to be treated:

 - Smooth surfaces: short bristles (5 to 15 mm)